-There are several types of dentures, each with its own pros and cons.
-The best type of dentures for you will depend on your individual needs and preferences.
+There are several types of false teeth, each with its own pros and cons.
+The best type of false teeth for you will depend on your individual needs and preferences.

-- Conventional: These are the traditional type of dentures, made to be worn after all the natural teeth have been removed and the gums have healed.
+- Conventional: These are the traditional type of false teeth, made to be worn after all the natural teeth have been removed and the gums have healed.
 They are made of acrylic and rest on the gums, held in place by natural suction and sometimes with denture adhesive.

 - Immediate: These are made in advance and are inserted immediately after the natural teeth are removed.
 They provide the advantage of not having to go without teeth during the healing period but may require more adjustments as the gums heal and shrink.